-When children's work is not recorded in their individual Science books, evidence will be recorded and annotated within a 'Class Science Book'.
+When children's work is not recorded in their individual Science books, evidence could be recorded and annotated within a 'Class Science Book' or photographs could be saved to the school network.

 Cross-curricular links:

 Science offers a range of contexts for the development of literacy skills, mathematics, geography and thinking skills.
 ICT plays an important role in developing communication, data handling modelling skills.
 Children will use computers, cameras, digital microscopes and other software to aid investigation and research.